architest/pymeeus/README.md

 ## What's new

+* 0.1.6
+    * Added function 'times_rise_transit_set()' to Coordinates module
 * 0.1.5
-    * Add functions for parallactic angle, ecliptic points in the horizon, angle between north celestial pole and north pole of the ecliptic, and diurnal path vs. the horizon at time of rising or setting
+    * Added functions for parallactic angle, ecliptic points in the horizon, angle between north celestial pole and north pole of the ecliptic, and diurnal path vs. the horizon at time of rising or setting
 * 0.1.4
     * Added several conversion functions to Coordinates module
 * 0.1.3